GretteThel/CardioAI/docs/reproduction_guide.md

 - Google Colab or local Jupyter environment
 - GPU recommended for model training and evaluation

+The CardioAI workflow was primarily developed and executed in Google Colab.
+Users reproducing the workflow in a local Jupyter environment should ensure that package versions, file paths, and runtime settings are aligned with the repository configuration.

 If using Google Colab, verify that:

 - Google Drive is mounted correctly if files are stored there